oreqizer/rust-notes/md/05_ownership.md

 - There can only be one owner at a time
 - When the owner goes out of scope, the value will be dropped

-Values have to have a _fixed size_ known at _compile time_ to be stored on the _stack_.
+Values have to have a _fixed size_ known at _compile-time_ to be stored on the _stack_.

 Variable- or dynamically-sized data are stored on the _heap_, and their